Building Blue: Alumni Center Renovation Project

 Once the building can safely reopen following the pandemic, the Association looks forward to hosting alumni and visitors alike.

-Until then, you can take a virtual tour of the Alumni Center.
+Until then, not only can you take a virtual tour of the Alumni Center, you can also explore our before and after photos of the building.